Skip to content

 Your case data lives in a .jbinder file on your device.
 This is a standard ZIP archive containing JSON files for each contributor's notes and mutations, plus an Excel snapshot of the current juror state.
 You own this file.
 It lives wherever you put it — your laptop, an iPad, a USB drive, a secure firm server.
 JuryBinder never touches it except when you explicitly open, edit, or export it.

-If you share the file with co-counsel via email or AirDrop, it moves directly between your devices.
+If you share the file with co-counsel by email or AirDrop, it moves directly between your devices.
 It does not pass through JuryBinder's infrastructure.

 The only network requests JuryBinder makes are to the license server, and they contain only:

-- When creating a new case: a randomly generated UUID with no attached meaning
+• When creating a new case: a randomly generated UUID with no connection to your case content

 For IT and compliance teams